 When we eat foods with oxalate, it travels through the digestive tract and passes out in the stool or urine.

 As it passes through the intestines, oxalate can bind with calcium and be excreted in the stool.
 However, when too much oxalate continues through to the kidneys, it can lead to kidney stones.

-Calcium oxalate kidney stones are the most common type of kidney stone in the United States.
-The higher your levels of oxalate, the greater your risk of developing these kinds of kidney stones.
+Calcium oxalate kidney stones are the most common type of kidney stone in the U.S. The higher your levels of oxalate, the greater your risk of developing these kinds of kidney stones.

 If you are at high risk for kidney stones, lowering the amount of oxalate that you eat may help reduce this risk.

 Foods that are high in vitamin C can increase the body’s oxalate levels.
-Vitamin C converts to oxalate, and levels over 1,000 milligrams (mg) per day have been shown to increase oxalate levels.
+Vitamin C converts to oxalate.
+Levels over 1,000 milligrams (mg) per day

 Taking antibiotics, or having a history of digestive disease, can also increase the body’s oxalate levels.
 The good bacteria in the gut help get rid of oxalate, and when the levels of these bacteria are low, higher amounts of oxalate can be absorbed in the body.

 Drinking enough fluid each day can help clear kidney stones or even keep them from forming.
-Spreading liquids throughout the day is ideal.
+Spreading your intake of liquids throughout the day is ideal.
 Choosing water over other drinks is preferable.